Who is behind the Knowledge Portal?

 About us

-Globally, every year, it is estimated that more than 400,000 children & adolescents below 20, are diagnosed with cancer
+Globally, every year, it is estimated that more than 400,000 children are diagnosed with cancer

 0+